angelomilan/ethereum-guides/GPU-cloud_mining.md

 _by A.Milan (github.com/angelomilan) and M.Terzi (github.com/terzim) with the precious support of @paul_bxd and @jesus666_

+Warning: this has been tested on the test-net.
+You won't be able to mine "real" ether until Frontier is release.
+You can check frontier status here: https://github.com/ethereum/go-ethereum/milestones

 This step by step tutorial tries to be easy to follow.
 It is supposed to be as easy as copy / pasting but we acknowledge that a certain level of understanding and patience to follow the detailed instructions is needed.

 Even if you lack of patience, try to understand step by step what you are doing.
 If you do not, it does not really matter as long as you follow the instructions properly.
 If you have any questions, please contact @angelomilan or @terzim.